-Children in Hospital Ireland works with families on any difficulties or concerns they may have for a child’s stay in hospital.
+Children in Hospital Ireland works with families to guide them through difficulties or concerns they may have

-Hospital is a different world, full of new people, smells and settings.
+Hospital is a different world, full of new people, smells and sounds.
 CHI volunteers will help ease this transition

-CHI has worked collaboratively with health professionals and policy makers to promote the welfare of all sick children.
+CHI works collaboratively with health professionals and policy makers to promote the welfare of all sick children.

 Children in Hospital Ireland is a national non-profit organisation committed to promoting and ensuring the welfare of all children in hospital and their families.
 For over 45 years the organisation has been directly working with sick children to bring them fun and support.
 CHI uses its expertise to deliver unique daily and weekly play sessions that support child patients, parents and staff in 13 hospital wards and playrooms nationwide.

 Children are particularly vulnerable, both physically and emotionally.
 Being in hospital can be a source of anxiety and fear, especially if children are unexpectedly separated from their family.
 Along with having to cope with illness, this difficult experience can affect their normal growth and development.

 Since 1970, CHI’s team of staff, supporters and volunteers have been playing a major role in initiating and furthering changes in how children are cared for in Irish hospitals.